google/tcmalloc/docs/stats.md

 ### Per Component Information

 The Huge Page Aware Allocator has multiple places where pages of memory are held.
-More details of its workings can be found in this document.
+More details of its workings can be found in [the Temeraire design doc](temeraire.md).
 There are four caches where pages of memory can be located:

 *   The filler, used for allocating ranges of a few TCMalloc pages in size.
 *   The region cache, used for allocating ranges of multiple pages.